sheracore/Update-zip-and-send-xlsx-files/README.md

 Use the package manager [mvn](https://www.javahelps.com/2017/10/install-apache-maven-on-linux.html) to install.

-In the directory where the pom.xml exists.
+Run following commands in directory that the pom.xml exists.
 ```bash
 mvn install
 mvn package